 Synergy .NET assemblies run under a .NET CLR rather than the Synergy Runtime, but some Synergy runtime functionality is required for Synergy .NET.
 This is supplied by runtime libraries that are required and are automatically referenced in Synergy .NET projects.
 See Synergy runtime and build libraries for more information.

 With Synergy .NET, you use Visual Studio build features (MSBuild) to create assemblies from Synergy projects.
 (Running the Synergy .NET compiler directly from the command line is not supported.)
 Note the following:

-You can use the “Generate warning when stack size exceeds # bytes” option on the Compile page of Visual Studio Project Designer to detect if the total stack data used by a routine exceeds a given size.
-For more information, see Compile page, Project Designer.
+You can use the “Generate warning when stack size exceeds # bytes” option on the Compile page of Visual Studio project properties to detect if the total stack data used by a routine exceeds a given size.
+For more information, see Compile page of Visual Studio project properties.

 For Windows development, Synergy .NET uses the Visual Studio .NET debugger (rather than the Synergy debugger).
-Debugging is not supported for Mono development for Linux.
 See Debugging Synergy .NET Code for more information on limitations and special features for Synergy .NET.

 You cannot declare a real array of a .NET type (e.g., D_ADDR or Int) because with .NET, D_ADDR is shorthand for System.IntPtr, and Int is shorthand for System.Int32.
 Instead use either an array of i4 for D_ADDR on 32-bit, i8 for D_ADDR on 64-bit, or a dynamic array ([#]int or [#]D_ADDR).